 4. Video Arcade

 - What It Is: An arcade is an indoor venue filled with coin-operated video games and other virtual reality entertainment.
-They’re often played at a restaurant or a bar, but some games can be brought to the office too.
+They’re often played at a restaurant or bar, but some fun games can also be brought to the office too.
+This is a great wat to increase employee engagement.

-- Why Plan It: There’s nothing wrong with a little friendly competition.
+- Why Plan It: Its a fun way of having friendly competition.
 Arcades, like Dave & Buster’s, have everything you need for a successful team outing: food, games, and fun!
 Put your coins where your mouth is, and challenge your boss to a basketball shoot-out, play a game (or ten) of skeeball, and find out who’s the best air hockey player.
 Arcades are a great way to exercise mental and physical skills.
 And whoever wins the most tickets can have office bragging rights.

 - Where To Start: You can use NearMeFinds to locate arcades in your area.